This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 I was fortunate enough to have five days in the city and was able to take some fabulous day trips from Lucerne.

-Check these posts out if you are looking for day trips from Lucerne.
+Check these posts out if you have more time to spend in Lucerne.

 - Go paragliding in Lucerne